t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
 A broker can ensure communication reliability, traceability, and in some cases transaction management.

+Related challenges include:

+* Enabling secure and resilient communication between IoT end devices and remote cloud, e.g. through multipath support

 ### In-Network Computation

-A core function of IoT edge computing is to enable computation offloading, i.e., to perform computation on an edge node on behalf of a device or user.
-The support for in-network computation may vary in term of capability, e.g., computing nodes can host virtual machines, software containers, software actors or unikernels able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc.
+A core function of IoT edge computing is to enable computation offloading, i.e., to perform computation on an edge node on behalf of a device or user, but also to orchestrate computation (in a centralized or distributed manner) and manage applications lifecycle.
+Support for in-network computation may vary in term of capability, e.g., computing nodes can host virtual machines, software containers, software actors or unikernels able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc.

 QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
 For example in some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.

-Computation offloading challenges are related to orchestration or application lifecycle:
+Related challenges include:

-* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, load balancing, energy conservation
+* (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, network efficiency (e.g. using load balancing techniques to avoid congestion)
-* Onboarding code on a platform or compute device, invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc.
+* Onboarding code on a platform or compute device, and invoking remote code execution, possibly as part of a distributed programming model and with respect to similar concerns of latency, privacy, etc. These operations should deal with heterogeneous compute nodes {{Schafer}}, e.g. including end devices
 * Adapting Quality of Results (QoR) for applications where a perfect result is not necessary {{Li}}
 * Assisted or automatic partitioning of code
+* Supporting computation across trust domains, e.g. verifying computation results
 * Relocating an instance from one compute node to another, and its impact on service level
 * Session continuity when communicating with end devices that are mobile, possibly at high speed (e.g. in vehicular scenarios)

-Challenges related to QoS for in-network computation include:

 * Defining, managing and verifying SLAs for edge computing systems.
 Pricing is a related challenge.
-* Handling of multi-tenancy with regards to limited resources at the network edge

 ### Edge Caching